sumotoy/mighty-1284p/README.md

 ## Revision history <a name="revision history"></a>

+**29Oct2014 Jack Christensen**
+- The following changes are in a branch named v1.0.6.
+The v1.0.5 branch will remain the default for the time being, until the v1.0.6 branch can be tested further.
+- With the release of Arduino 1.0.6, changes to the core files are no longer needed to support the ATmega1284P.
+Deleted the Mighty 1284P cores directory pointed all boards in the boards.txt file to the regular Arduino core.
+- Added an 8MHz "Mighty Mini 1284P" board to the boards.txt file, and 8MHz bootloaders for several different baud rates.

 **13May2014 Jack Christensen**
 - Added a 1M baud version of Optiboot.
 - Added the "Mighty Mini 1284P" board to the boards.txt file.